 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 Renovating your home is a great way to add value to a property.
-Freshen up the look of a tired space, and help generate more passive income for you and your family.
+It can freshen up the look of a tired space and help generate more passive income for you and your family.
 However, when dealing with an old property, asbestos is one of the things you may run into.

 Even if they find asbestos later in the project, a good contractor will have the tools and skills to mediate it immediately without much extra hassle.
 You will face some additional costs and time when dealing with asbestos.
 But the right contractor will not only know what to do, but they will also deal with it quickly and cost-effectively.

 Ideally, you should try to hire a licensed asbestos professional.
-An inspection of the property will be performed.
+The professional will inspect the property.
 A proper assessment will include a complete visual examination and careful collection and analysis of samples.
 This is why it should only be done by professionals.
-Before any work actually begins, aim to obtain a written contract specifying the work plan.
-It should details how the material, if found, will be cleaned up.
-The report should also include all applicable federal, state, and local regulations which the contractor must follow.
-The regulations vary by city but it can include permits, notification requirements and asbestos disposal procedures.Not every renovation will mean that you have to deal with asbestos.
+Before any work begins, aim to obtain a written contract specifying the work plan.
+It should detail how the material, if found, will be cleaned up.
+The report should also include all applicable federal, state, and local regulations that the contractor must follow.
+The regulations vary by city, but they can include permits, notification requirements, and asbestos disposal procedures.Not every renovation will involve asbestos.
 But in NYC, there are many older buildings, and any structure built as late as the 1980s is likely to have some asbestos.
-Asbestos began to phase out in the 1970s once people discovered it was harmful to the lungs of builders.
-But people stopped using it together only in the 90s.
+Asbestos began to phase out in the 1970s once people discovered it was harmful to builders’ lungs, but people stopped using it together only in the 1990s.

 Asbestos is a fibrous material mainly used in installation and is also found in many other building materials.
 Unfortunately, it wasn’t removed from many buildings and was instead covered over or left untreated.
 So, if you know your home is of a certain age, you can guess that you’ll be dealing with asbestos.